How to Install balenaEtcher on Ubuntu 26.04, 24.04 and 22.04

 Troubleshoot balenaEtcher on Ubuntu

-The common Ubuntu failures are the unresolved 26.04 dependency, the cosmetic chrome-sandbox warning during installation, and expecting the GUI to open from a plain SSH shell.
+The common Ubuntu failures are stale .deb files, the cosmetic chrome-sandbox warning during installation, and launching the GUI outside a desktop session.

 Understand the chrome-sandbox warning when installing balenaEtcher on Ubuntu